sourceincite/sourceincite.github.io/_posts/2016-09-21-once-upon-a-type-confusion.md

             title="The trigger sample"
             caption="The trigger sample" %}

-Within a BIFFRecord structure, there are several BIFFRecord_General structures that are defined.
+<p class="cn" markdown="1">Within a BIFFRecord structure, there are several BIFFRecord_General structures that are defined.
 Following a set number of BIFFRecord_General structures defined in the BIFFRecord, the code blindly assumes that the next structure is a EOF Record.
-More details about the specification can be found in OpenOffice’s version of [Microsoft Excel File Format][excelfileformat] document.
+More details about the specification can be found in OpenOffice’s version of [Microsoft Excel File Format][excelfileformat] document.</p>

-The trigger occurs in the protected mode (brokered process) of Microsoft Excel, so we are going to have to enable child debugging within windbg.
+<p class="cn" markdown="1">The trigger occurs in the protected mode (brokered process) of Microsoft Excel, so we are going to have to enable child debugging within windbg.</p>
-Running the Proof of Concept yields in the following crash dump:
+<p class="cn" markdown="1">Running the Proof of Concept yields in the following crash dump:</p>

 {% highlight text %}
 (6ec.9a0): Break instruction exception — code 80000003 (first chance)